 Over twenty five years ago, this early 19th century architectural gem, half-hidden behind Buchanan Street, was restored, roofed over and filled with stylish temptations...and Glaswegians were suitably entranced.

-The Square is not only a shopper's delight - it is one of the most stunning spots for a coffee, leisurely lunch or drinks, with a range of cafes and restaurants at terrace level overlooking a stunning coutryard.
+The Square is not only a shopper's delight - it is also one of the most stunning spots for a coffee, leisurely lunch or drinks, with a range of cafes and restaurants at terrace level overlooking a stunning coutryard.
 Tinderbox is your coffee stop, and October and Darcy's are perfect places for lunch, whilst for something a bit special, check out The Restaurant Bar & Grill.